livepeer/LIPs/LIPs/LIP-36.md

 Add the following steps to the algorithm described in the [spec](https://github.com/livepeer/wiki/blob/master/spec/streamflow/spec.md#rewards):

 - Set `activeCumulativeRewards = cumulativeRewards`
-- Let `earningsPool` be orchestrator's earnings pool for the current round and `prevEarningsPool` be orchestrator's earnings pool for the previous round.
+- Let `earningsPool` be orchestrator's earnings pool for the current round and `prevEarningsPool` be orchestrator's earnings pool for the orchestrator's last reward round (`transcoder.lastRewardRound`).
-    - If `prevEarningsPool.cumulativeRewardFactor == 0` set it to the `cumulativeRewardFactor` of the `earningsPool` for the orchestrator's `lastRewardRound`
 - Let `X` be the orchestrator's active stake for the current round
 - Let `delegatorsRewards` be the delegators' share of the rewards minted by the transcoder based on the transcoder's `rewardCut`
 - Let `transcoderCommissionRewards` be the transcoder's share of the rewards minted by the transcoder based on the transcoder's `rewardCut`